 Another mistake that should be avoided is stopping testing after the product is launched.
 Contrarily, testing will get even more diverse and comprehensive as it will inform the sides maintaining the app viability and efficiency about behavior, problems and preferences of real users.
 This information is the direct route to product improvements providing users with the updates they really need and want.

 Mobile technology is transforming the way of using devices.
 Smartphones and tablets of all kinds are rapidly becoming the valid method of interaction between consumers and businesses.
 People use mobile apps to connect socially, find information, order and track goods, book places and set appointments and do hundreds of other operations improving their lives regularly.
 It is important to build an app with all features and functionality that are required.
-If the app is created without effective testing plan, users are likely to come across unexpected bugs and errors.
+If the app is created without an effective testing plan, users are likely to come across unexpected bugs and errors.
 In the modern world with tough and growing competition in this field, the risk is high that they will quickly lose interest to the app while thoughtful testing and analysis is the solid way to avoid this risk.

 Diverse issues of applying testing at different stages of creating digital products have been an object of professionals’ attention lately.
-Here is the collection of recommended sources on further reading for those who would like to read more on the theme.
+Here is the collection of recommended sources for further reading for those who would like to read more on the theme.

 Testing Strategies and Tactics for Mobile Applications